amirabiri/project-euler/README.md

  * Solutions can be run in various ways - different subsets of solutions or languages, with timing or benchmarking, etc.

-I have only recently discovered Project Euler myself, and this project is not meant to be a "spoiler" for anyone else, nor do I want others to spoil the fun for me of tackling problems I have not yet solved myself.
+I have only recently discovered Project Euler myself, and this project is not meant to be a "spoiler" for anyone else, nor do I want others to spoil the fun for me of tackling problems I have not yet solved on my own.
 I do however, welcome submissions for improving the solutions in either a specific language or all of them.

 Even though comparing the performance of various languages is a key interest here, bare in mind these are not